HelenHelene/eportfolio/module/OOP_Assignment1.md

 <img src="OOP_Assignment1_StateMach.jpg?raw=true">
 <br>

-#### Conclusion
+#### Conclusion:
 This design proposal outlines the capabilities and structure of the software that supports the operation of a driverless car.
-The UML models facilitate the design and implementation process.
+The incorporation of UML models facilitates the design and implementation process.
 By incorporating key features and functionalities, the software aims to ensure safe and efficient autonomous driving.

 <br><br>